From Lermontov

 Early in the morning she took leave,

-Playing merrily in the sun light;
+Playing merrily in the sunlight;

-But there has been left a humid trace
+But there was left a humid trace

 In the old cliff's wrinkle.
 Lonely

-Stands he, thinking wanly,
+Stands he, brooding wanly,

 Quietly cries he in the barren space.